 Have your established and implemented an SOP, in consultation with your veterinarian, to prevent the introduction of infectious diseases by cattle returning to your facilities from other herds, cattle shows, etc.?

-Personnel, Visitors, Vehicles and Equipment
+Service Providers, Visitors, Vehicles and Equipment

 Have you established and implemented an SOP, in consultation with your veterinarian, to prevent the introduction of infectious diseases by family, employees, farm visitors and service providers?

-Do you have signage posted on the main access point to the farm, which is visible from the main parking area?
+Do you have biosecurity signage posted on the main access point to the farm, which is visible from the main parking area?

 |Dairy Farm Biosecurity General Risk Assessment Questionnaire||May 2018||PDF (0.2 MB)||Download|